 Hence, this technique was used to find the time-evolution of the quantum entanglement of an $n_f$ = 3, N = 4 system with an initial state of $\ket{\nu_{e} \nu_{e} \nu_{\tau} \nu_{\mu}}$.
 The motivation for finding the entanglement is that entanglement is the quantity which indicates intractability with classical devices \cite{vidal2003efficient, VanDenNest2006, Yoran2007, VanDenNest2007, VanDenNest2007NJP}.
 This system is analogous to the $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ initial state used for the $n_f$ = 2, N = 4 simulation in Ref. \cite{illa2022basic}.
 The third neutrino in the system, which for an initial state of $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ is the neutrino starting out in the $\nu_\tau$ state, is treated as a probe interacting with a system of $\nu_e$ and $\nu_\mu$.
 Since (as discussed in Sec. \ref{sec:collneutoscham}), Eq. \ref{eq:H_collectiveneutrinooscilation} commutes for systems where all neutrinos have the same energy magnitude, it seems intuitive that the single-neutrino oscillation term has no effect on the entanglement witnesses.
 This is because due to the commutation, all of the time-evolution from the single-neutrino oscillation can be pushed to the end of the time-evolution, where it would have no effect on the entanglement, and ostensibly, the entanglement witnesses as well.
-While this study was unable to find a proof of this fact in general, the time-evolution of the entanglement witnesses of an $n_f$=3, N = 4 neutrino system was repeated for four different choices of $\vec{B}$.
-These were: \begin{itemize} \item $\vec{B} = (0, 0, 0, 0, 0, 0, 0, 0)$, i.e. no single-neutrino interaction \item $\vec{B} = (0, 0, -\frac{\delta m^2}{4 E}, 0, 0, 0, 0, -\frac{\Delta m^2}{2\sqrt{3} E})$, from the derivation of the ultrarelativistic-limit time-evolution of a generic three-mass-eigenstate system in App. \ref{app:singlenuosc} \item $\vec{B} = (0, 0, -\frac{\delta m^2}{12 E}, 0, 0, 0, 0, -\frac{\Delta m^2}{6\sqrt{3} E})$ \item $\vec{B} = (0, 0, -\frac{\delta m^2}{4 E}, 0, 0, 0, 0, -\frac{\Delta m^2}{4 E})$, from Ref. \cite{patwardhan2023}
+Thus, entanglement only depends on the neutrino-neutrino interaction term, as long as all the energies of the individual neutrinos are the same.